rossant/website/content/2015-compiler-data-visualization.md

 We're seeing new big data tools every day now.
 There are tens or hundreds of data visualizations libraries out there.
 Yet I believe we're still lacking a robust, scalable, and cross-platform visualization toolkit that can handle today's massive datasets.

-You'll always find excellent tools on all platforms, especially on the web, for little plots with a few hundreds of points, statistical charts like bar plots, histograms, scatter plots and the like.
-Maps are also extremely popular, and there are now really great open source tools, notably those by Mapbox.
+You'll always find excellent tools on all platforms, especially on the web, for simple plots with a few hundreds or thousands of points: bar plots, scatter plots, histograms and the like.
+Typically, these figures represent aggregated statistical quantities.
+Maps are also extremely popular, and there are now really great open source tools.

-It seems to me that, for many people, this is the end of the story.
-Maybe 90%, 95%, even more, of data visualization use cases are covered by these sorts of plots and these libraries.

-Yet, there are more complex visualization needs in academia and industry, and I've always been unsatisfied by the tools at our disposal.
+Perhaps contrary to a common belief, this is not the end of the story.
+There are much more complex visualization needs in academia and industry, and I've always been unsatisfied by the tools at our disposal.

 ## Complex visualizations